scando1993/thingsboard.github.io/products/thingsboard-pe/index.md

         <div class="image-wrapper"><img src="/images/pe/cloud-providers.svg"></div>
         <div class="content">
             <h3>Flexible deployment options</h3>
-            <p>Deploy ThingsBoard platform in the cloud or on premises.
+            <p>Deploy Pacificsoft platform in the cloud or on premises.
 Use commodity hardware to scale out horizontally by adding new nodes to your cluster.
-            Single ThingsBoard server can support 10 000+ devices and 100M messages per hour, while simple cluster can support millions of devices and billions of messages.</p>
+            Single Pacificsoft server can support 10 000+ devices and 100M messages per hour, while simple cluster can support millions of devices and billions of messages.</p>
         </div>
     </main>
     <main>